 Each chakra has its color and a particular number of lotus petals as you may know.
-The chakra is presented in a lotus for several reasons, but a primary reason is because the lotus blooms when it is imbued with the power of the sun, and closes when the sun goes down.
-Similarly, the chakra becomes activated when Shakti is present there; otherwise it is dormant.
+The image of a chakra is presented in a lotus for several reasons, one being because the lotus blooms when it is imbued with the power of the sun, and closes when the sun goes down.
+Similarly, the chakra becomes activated when Shakti (Energy) is present there; otherwise it is dormant.

-Similarly, just as a lotus will close when it gets splashed with water, if you drown yourself in excess sensory stimulation (read too much guna influence), then likewise the lotus will close.
+Similarly, just as a lotus will close when it gets splashed with water, if you drown yourself in excess sensory stimulation (too much guna influence), then likewise the lotus will close.

-Muladhara chakra, the base chakra located in the perineum, is pictured with four lotus petals pertaining to the plexus of nadis found there, as opposed to the others which may have two or sixteen or even a thousand.
+Located at the base in the perineum, Muladhara Chakra is pictured with four lotus petals pertaining to the plexus of nadis (nerves and/or energy meridians) found there.
+Other chakras may have two or sixteen or even a thousand petals.
 These petals are representative of the varied modes of discrimination relevant to that chakra.
-Each petal contains a Sanskrit letter pertaining to the modes of awareness, and the tattva contains the bija mantra; by performing the proper ritual with that mantra, the modes of discrimination are revealed to your awareness.
-Muladhara is sealed with yellow, representative of the Earth element.
+Each petal contains a Sanskrit letter pertaining to the modes of awareness.
+There is also a central bija mantra, that chakra’s core sound or constituent principle.
+The chakras have a direct correlation with the greater constituents known as tattva, or principles of reality.
+By performing the proper ritual with that chakra’s bija mantra, the modes of discrimination are revealed to your awareness.
+Muladhara Chakra is sealed with yellow, representative of the Earth element.

 The exercise in Chakra awareness and activation is an exercise in energy manipulation and consciousness expansion.
 You want to make an energy which is sleeping down below, to come awake and rise through to the top.
 It must be pushed.
 Gravity, among other things, is keeping it down.
 You must create a pressure, and maintain that pressure in order that it rise and remain risen.

 The discussion of physics and spirituality is often difficult to reconcile together until we acknowledge the totality of the interconnection of existence.
-Here we are talking at once about physical as well as ephemeral energy.
-The body contains both.
-The earth element contains both.
+Here we are talking at once about physical as well as metaphysical energy.
+Embodied consciousness is both and thus the earth element, too, contains both.
 When we talk about moving prana, the life force, through the body, we are also talking about both.
-Prana is moved using both physical breath and breathing exercises, various physical locks with tongue and other, as well as a visualization process and sound.
+Prana is moved using both physical breath via breathing exercises, various physical locks with tongue and other, as well as a visualization and sound.

 The body has a circulatory system.
-All the life fluids and airs circulate, flowing.
-The flow of prana, however, must be looked at in terms of its five aspects, or winds, but more precisely in this case, the upward and downward movements of two of these, Udana and Apana which need not only be vitalized in order to do their jobs properly and give you vigorous health, but also gently coaxed into moving in opposite directions than usual, thereby creating the pressure when the two winds meet and thus stimulating chakra activation.
+All the life fluids and airs circulate and flow.
+The flow of prana, though practiced in five dimensions, is most precisely coaxed in upward and downward movements.
+These are the two winds known as Udana and Apana which need not only be vitalized in order to do their jobs properly and give you vigorous health, but also gently cajoled into moving in opposite directions than usual, thereby creating a pressure where the two winds meet and thus stimulating chakra activation.

-Personally I’ve found it beneficial to teach my students to gently enter into meditation practice first, incorporating other aspects of the path as suits individual inclinations and proclivities.
+Personally I’ve found it beneficial to teach a less stoic, much more gentle approach to a meditation practice first, incorporating other aspects of the path and yogic view as suits individual proclivities and interest.
 Meditation does not need to be a detailed system until unless there is a specific goal one sets out to achieve.

-After you are able to simply observe, dispassionately, then there are many techniques to control the breath, silence the mind, bend reality, attain sublime silence, etc. But the simple answer to how do I begin to meditate would be found in the two words quiet observation.
+After you are able to simply observe, dispassionately, then there are many techniques to control the breath, silence the mind, work with the chakras, bend reality, attain sublime silence, etc., but quiet observation is a very good way to start the process.

 Om Namah Shivaya